SoftUni-Internal/interactive-content/EN/05-SOLID/06-Dependency-Inversion.md

 # Dependency Examples

-Understanding what **Dependency Inversion** is can take time, but let's have a look at few dependency examples and try to better understand what we are trying to achieve with this principle.
+Understanding what **Dependency Inversion** is may take time, but lets have a look at few dependency examples and try to better understand what we are trying to achieve with this principle.

 **A dependency is any external component/system:**